bitswift/Velvet/README.md

 See also [our fork of TwUI](http://github.com/bitswift/twui), which integrates Velvet and adds view classes to bridge into and out of TwUI.

+# Dependencies

+All dependencies can be retrieved by running `git submodule update --init --recursive` from the top level of the repository.

+ - Xcode projects in the repository are configured using prebuilt [xcconfigs](http://github.com/jspahrsummers/xcconfigs)
+ - The unit tests for Velvet are written using [Specta](http://github.com/bitswift/specta) and [Expecta](http://github.com/bitswift/expecta)
+ - Parts of [libextobjc](http://github.com/jspahrsummers/libextobjc) are used in Velvet (but are already present in the repository)

 # License

 Velvet is released under the 3-clause BSD license.
 See the LICENSE file for more information.